 Today's connected customers expect to resolve their inquiry or problem on the first contact regardless of what contact channel they choose to use.
 Furthermore, SQM research shows the vast majority of customers expect that any contact channel they choose should resolve their inquiry or problem.
+SQM research shows that 93% of customers using the call center channel and 72% of customers using the website channel expect to resolve their inquiries or problem in one contact.

-New types of contact channels offered and the usage frequency of those contact channels have significantly increased in the last five years with no signs of slowing down.
+New types of contact channels are offered and the usage frequency of those contact channels have significantly increased in the last five years with no signs of slowing down.
 For example, while the call center is still a prominent contact channel, the website channel is now the most used contact channel for resolving an inquiry or problem.
 In addition, with the emergence of self-service channels (e.g., IVR, website, and mobile), it is becoming more complex and challenging to provide a seamless customer experience (CX) or consistent service within or between contact channels.

 Few organizations measure CX using multiple contact channels to resolve the same inquiry or problem.
 Many organizations describe their customers as web, IVR, email, or call center customers.
 In other words, they think of customers as an individual channel user versus a customer using multiple channels to resolve the same inquiry or problem.
 Organizations need to understand the customer journey of using multiple channels to resolve the same inquiry or issue, especially when you consider that over 40% of customers interacting with an organization use multiple contact channels to resolve the same inquiry or problem.